 Working to Recovery & Midwife of the Soul

-presents: A Series of Two-Day Workshops - Exploring the interaction between Trauma, Spirituality and Mental Health - A body based approach.
+presents: A Series of Two-Day Workshops - Exploring the interaction between Trauma, Spirituality.
+Physical and Mental Health.

 DATES & CITIES